Last Updated on March 1, 2026 by Maged kamel

 A solved problem 4-9 for critical stress for a given W-section.

-We are continuing with the strength-solved problems for compression members and how to use tables to get the value for LRFD and ASD.
+We are continuing with the strength-solved problems for compression members and how to use tables to obtain LRFD and ASD values.

 Now with a new solved problem, problem 4-9 from Prof Segui’s handbook.
-We have a W12x 58, height is 24 feet long, is pinned at both ends and braced in the weak direction at the third point, in the x-direction, the column is braced at the top and bottom, hence k=1.
+We have a W12x58, 24 feet long, pinned at both ends and braced in the weak direction at the third point.
+In the x-direction, the column is braced at the top and bottom; hence, k=1.

 The y-direction is braced at the third point, which means bracing for one-third of the column for each length of 8 feet.